gau-nernst/rectified-flow/README.md

 Notes:

 - Finetune with logit-normal sampler seems to be more stable than uniform sampler.
 The changes are less abrupt.
 Not necessarily mean the final result is better.
 - If you only have low-res images, you can train in low-res and FLUX can extrapolate to hi-res.
+However, for foreign concepts, resolution extrapolation is not reliable.
+It's best to do inference at similar resolution as fine-tuning (or we can do multi-resolution fine-tuning).
 - FLUX-Redux
   - To reduce influence of image guidance, we can just scale the embeddings down e.g. `* 0.2`.
 Similarly, to increase influence of text guidance, we can scale T5 embeddings up.
   - We can use multiple guidance images (>=2).
 Just concat the embeddings.